Rajpratik71/volatility-wiki/Volatility-Usage.md

 **Notes:**
 * Other plugin flags may be utilized in this way, for example `KPCR`, `DTB` or `PLUGINS`.
 When exporting variables, simply prefix `VOLATILITY_` before the flag name (e.g. `VOLATILITY_KPCR`).
 Otherwise, the flag name remains the same when adding it to the configuration file.
-* If you have a path with a space or more in the name, spaces should be replaced with `%20` instead.
+* If you have a path with a space or more in the name, spaces should be replaced with `%20` instead (e.g. `LOCATION=file:///tmp/my%20image.img`).

 ## Enabling Debug Messages